sigmorphon/2022SegmentationST/README.md

 - F-measure - the harmonic mean of the precision and recall
 - Edit distance - average Levenshtein distance between the predicted output and the gold instance.

+## Submission

+Please submit your team's results to khuyagbaatar.b@gmail.com CCing your team mates by May 13rd, 2022.
+Each submission should be a .tar.gz or .zip file.

 ## Timeline

 ### Development Phase